Are you Sensitive on the Inside and Tough on the Outside?

 For a deep dive on RO-DBT and Overcontrol, here is an interview I did with RO_DBT therapist Hope Arnold.

 A short trailer of the full podcast episode:

 In the language of Schema theory, according to Dr. Jeffrey Young, when you are over-controlled, you also most likely have the schemas of ‘Emotional Inhibition’ and ‘Unrelenting Standards/ Hyper-criticalness’.

-Emotional Inhibition means you hold back from acting or communicating spontaneously.
+Emotional Inhibition means due to the fear of losing control, you hold back from acting or communicating spontaneously.
 Usually, the underlying motive is to avoid disapproval, the feeling of shame, or losing control over yourself.
 The most common inhibitions include Inhibition over anger and aggression, Inhibition of positive emotions such as excitement and sexual impulses, and difficulties expressing vulnerabilities.
 You may also use intellectualization and rationalization to deal with emotions.